 - Deliberate avoidance of superannuation obligations

 Regardless of the reason, the result is the same – workers are underpaid and don’t receive the super money they are entitled to.
-The average level of underpayment is reported to be $2,025 each year for over two and a half million Australian workers.
-If you take that level of underpayment and apply it to our example above, it’s shocking how much your retirement nest egg shrinks.
+It’s reported that the average underpayment is around $1,700 each year.
+If you take that level of underpayment and apply all the same facts to our example above, it’s shocking how much your retirement nest egg could be shrinking.

-So what can you do to find out if your superannuation is being underpaid?
+So, what can you do to find out if you have unpaid super?

 How to Find Your Unpaid Super

-- Check your regular pay slip or end-of-year payment summary.
-It should contain a separate section that shows how much has been contributed to super on your behalf.
-All you need to do is take your ordinary salary and multiply it by 0.095 (which is 9.5%).
+- Check your regular pay slip or end-of-year income statement.
+It should contain a section that shows how much super your employer has contributed.
+Multiply your ordinary salary by 0.11 (which is 11%).
 The superannuation contribution figure listed on your payslip or PAYG payment summary should be very close to the number you calculate.

-- Next, find your most recent superannuation fund statement and check — do the amounts deposited to your account match the amounts listed on your payslips or payment summaries?
-(If you can’t find your super account account details, your employer is required to have them and provide them to you on request.)
+- Next, find your most recent statement from your superannuation fund and check that the amounts deposited to your account match the amounts listed on your payslips or payment summaries.
+(If you can’t find your super account details, your employer will have them and can provide them to you on request.)

-The first and simplest thing to do is to contact your employer and see if they can explain the difference.
-In most cases your employer will want to remedy the situation.
-Don’t get too excited or make accusations at the start.
-Just talk it out and see what you learn.
-Remember, it’s your money.
-But employers are people too.
-Work it through.
+The first and simplest thing to do is to contact your employer and ask if they can explain the difference.
+In most cases your employer will want to correct the situation.

-However, if your employer is unhelpful, the Australian Taxation Office (ATO) can investigate unpaid super.
-If you think you were underpaid, contact the ATO for help.
+However, if your employer is unhelpful, the Australian Taxation Office (ATO) can investigate matters of exactly this kind.
+If you think you have been underpaid, then contact the ATO to begin an investigation.

 They will look at your claim and investigate on your behalf.
-Getting the ATO involved is a positive step for employees, as businesses are far more likely to take the complaint seriously when they are being formally investigated by a Government authority.
-(But, most of us shouldn’t start an ATO investigation until we talk to our employer and learn all the facts.)
+Getting the ATO involved is a positive step for employees, as businesses are far more likely to take the complaint seriously when they are formally investigated by a government authority.

 Your super is YOUR Money!

-At the end of the day, superannuation is your money.
-You earned it over the course of your employment.
-Superannuation is money that you are legally entitled to and it can make the difference between a tough retirement and a comfortable one.
-Don’t let yourself be thousands of dollars worse off in retirement due to unpaid or underpaid super.
+At the end of the day, superannuation is money that you’ve earned and are legally entitled to.
+It can make the difference between a tough retirement and a comfortable one.
+Don’t let yourself be thousands of dollars worse off in retirement.
 Check your balance today – it could be the best investment of ten minutes that you ever make.